barmat80/RoundRobinGenerator/README.md

 You can pass a list of competitors (players, teams or whatever you want) via simple text file (1 competitor per line).
 For an example, see playerList.txt in "res" directory.

+### Remark:

-Oss: If the competitors are odd, a fake one called "Rest" is created automatically in order to realize all the possible combination.
+If the competitors are odd, a fake one called "Rest" is created automatically in order to realize all the possible combination.
 In this way, the program generates a "bye" (tennis term for "no play") for the competitor that is scheduled against the fake one.
 In the output file you will see something like "Rest: Competitor" as the last line of the schedule